HFAnalyticsLab/Winter_pressures/README.md

 ### Relevant changes since 2017/18 not reflected in this table

-This information is mostly based on updates from [NHS Digital](https://digital.nhs.uk/services/organisation-data-service/organisation-data-service-news-and-latest-updates/).
+This information (last updated 12.03.19) is mostly based on updates from [NHS Digital](https://digital.nhs.uk/services/organisation-data-service/organisation-data-service-news-and-latest-updates/).

 - STPs are evolving into [Integrated Care Systems (ICS)](https://www.england.nhs.uk/integratedcare/integrated-care-systems/)